twolfson/grunt-zip/README.md

     // Adjust file paths of zipped files via `router`
     site: {
-      // Route all files to their filename
+      // `router` receives the path that was used during zipping (e.g. css/bootstrap.css)
+      // The path it returns is where the file contents will be written to (e.g. dist/bootstrap.css)
       router: function (filepath) {
+        // Route each file to dist/{{filename}}
         var filename = path.basename(filepath);
-        return filename;
+        return 'dist/' + filename;
       }

       // Collects all nested files in same directory